-Parapsychologist, Ciarán O'Keeffe, visited the UK's most haunted house in search of proof of the paranormal with paranormal investigators.
+Parapsychologist, Ciarán O'Keeffe, visited the UK's most haunted house in search of proof of the paranormal.
 While in the infamous "Black Monk House" he shared his thoughts on the haunting phenomena at the house and spoke to the lady who's lived next door for 30 years about the case.

 Ciarán was invited to 30 East Drive for his first ever investigation there by a prominent paranormal YouTube channel.
 Ciarán joined the duo for the final night of their five-day-long investigation.

 The typical three-bedroom house on the Chequerfield Estate is said to be very paranormally active, with reports of odd goings on dating back to the 1960s when Joe and Jean Pritchard moved into the house with their two children.